mavjav-edu/pcc_2e/solutions/chapter_5.md

 ## 5-6: Stages of Life

-Write an `if-elif-else` cahin that determines a person's stage of life.
+Write an `if-elif-else` chain that determines a person's stage of life.
 Set a value for the variable `age`, and then:

 - If the person is less than 2 years old, print a message that the person is a baby.
 - If the person is at least 2 years old but less than 4, print a message that the person is a toddler.